microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/SemiAutomated.md

 ## Step 2.
 Test Azure Function App service deployment

 Launch Postman and test the Azure Function to make sure it is returning results.
-The num_search_result query parameter can be altered to retrieve more or less search results.
+The num_search_result query parameter can be altered to limit the search results.
 Notice the query parameter num_search_result in the screen shot below. num_search_result is a mandatory query parameter.

 ![](../../documents/media/postman.png)